tszheichoi/awesome-sensor-logger/CROSSPLATFORM.md

 <img width="1387" alt="orientation" src="https://github.com/tszheichoi/awesome-sensor-logger/assets/30114997/d19898b4-7959-4746-8793-04ac610134a4">

 ### Rotation Rate
 iOS and Android report with the same sign convention for the rotation rate from the Gyroscope sensor.
-Toggling **Standardise Units & Frames** has no effects here.
+Toggling **Standardise Units & Frames** has no effect here.

 <img width="1391" alt="rotation_rate" src="https://github.com/tszheichoi/awesome-sensor-logger/assets/30114997/8987be74-a4db-4efc-a43b-f2f599d8a8bf">